ARTICLE I. NAME AND LOCATION

-- A person entitled to cast votes for a Reulat Member must be a current officer, employee, director, owner, or other person affliated with that Member, and present credentials establishing such.
+- A person entitled to cast votes for a Regular Member must be a current officer, employee, director, owner, or other person affiliated with that Member, and present credentials establishing such.

-- Associate members shall not be entitled to vote.
+- Associate members are not entitled to vote.

 Section 7.
 Certification of Delegates

 Before any voting delegate shall be entitled to vote on behalf of a member organization such delegate shall deliver to the chairman of the Credentials Committee or to the President, a written certification certifying that such person is an authorized voting delegate and authorized to vote on behalf of the member organization.
 Such certification shall be delivered prior to the commencement of the business session at which said delegate intends to vote.
 The certification shall be signed by either the President or the Manager of the member organization.
 Certified voting delegates must be present in person to cast their votes on issues presented at the meeting.
 Substitution of persons designated to act as voting delegates may be made at any time prior to the opening of the business session at which said delegate desires to vote.
 In order for said substituted person to vote he must present written certification in the same form as provided for as to the original voting delegate.

 - If authorized by the Board of Directors in its sole discretion, delegates and proxies of delegates not physically present at a regular or special member meeting may participate in the meeting by means of remote communication, including telephone, videoconference or Internet-based webcast.

 - If delegates and proxies of delegates participate in a meeting of delegates by means of remote communication authorized by the Board of Directors, the participating delegates and proxies of delegates are deemed to be present in person and to vote at the meeting, whether the meeting is held at a designated place or solely by means of remote communication, if all of the following apply: